vsetchinfc/blog/src/_posts/moving-blog.md

 ## 2. Statically generated pages.

-One of main advantages of having static pages is better SEO (Search Engine Optimisation). ....the other....
+One of main advantages of having static pages is better SEO (Search Engine Optimisation), faster speed, when there is no server-side processing pages rendered much faster.

 ## 3. Separation between development and production.